Leyner-Andres-Bejarano-Palacios/java_tutorial/ReadMe.md

 #### 1-2_w3resource_basic_154

-Great reminder that a true can appear in many forms
+Great reminder that a boolean can appear in many forms, the result of function, the an expression evaluation or a position in an array or variable

+#### 1-2_w3resource_basic_155

+To resolve this problem you will need to a whiteboard explanation of the algorithm so you have a clear vision of what the code should so.